Auste1989/metis_projects/Customer_Review_Sentiment_Analysis/README.md

 10. Do dimensionality reduction (tried LSA, NMF, PCA and LDA) :thumbsup:
     * TF-IDF with LDA initially seemed to work best, but after using tSNE to plot, I noticed that Count Vectorizer with NMF technique produced clearer topics, so I settled with Count Vectorizer + NMF model :wink:
 11. Cluster negative tweets into categories
-  **Techniques to try out:**
-    * KMeans
-    * Multinomial Naive Bayes
-    * DBSCAN
+    * KMeans generated a good result, so trying other clustering techniques wasn't necessary. :smirk:
-12. Use T-SNE to plot the results
+12. Use T-SNE to plot the results :thumbsup:
-13. Name the clusters
+13. Name the clusters :thumbsup:
-14. Assign an action to each category
+14. Assign an action to each category :relieved:
-15. Write a recommendation function to advice an action based on the cluster the tweet falls into
+15. Write a recommendation function to advice an action based on the cluster the tweet falls into :blush:
-16. Test the model on my test dataset and assess the results
+16. Test the model on my test dataset and assess the results :thumbsup:
-17. Summarize the findings
-18. Create the presentation
+17. Create the presentation
-19. Practice, practice, practice
+18. Practice, practice, practice :smirk:

 ### About The Dataset: